 You want to purchase a professional-grade travel kennel designed for the safe and comfortable domestic and international transportation of your pet.
-You also want to purchase two travel dishes.
 Ventilation on all four sides is required for international pet travel.
 However, we recommend four sided ventilation for domestic travel as well.
-When in doubt use the larger size crate.
-Only one animal per kennel.
+When in doubt use the larger size crate and only one animal per kennel is allowed in cargo.

 ______________________________________________________________Standard Pet Travel Crate Sizes:

 Series #100- 21 l x 16 w x 15 h- weight of crate -7 lbs